PacificBiosciences/smrtflow/docs/pacbio_bundles.rst

 Legacy API
 ~~~~~~~~~~

-This should only be used for PacBio System Release version "5.0.0".
+.. note:: This should only be used for PacBio System Release version "5.0.0".

 List bundles